0

 Cooking Supplies

-A simple backpacking stove, like the MSR PocketRocket or the Jetboil Flash Cooking System can quickly boil water for your coffee or dehydrated meals, and weigh less than 1 pound.
-Pair your stove with a lightweight cooking pot (included in the Jetboil), camp mug, and a long spork for a complete backcountry kitchen.
+A simple backpacking stove, like the MSR PocketRocket or Jetboil Flash, can boil water quickly for coffee or meals, and weigh less than 1 pound.
+Pair it with a lightweight pot (included with Jetboil), camp mug, and long spork for a full kitchen setup.

-Overpacking is the #1 mistake that beginner backpackers make.
 When you have to carry everything on your back, its easy to underestimate how much your total pack will weigh!
-Aim for a pack weight of around 20-35 lbs for a 3 Day /2 Night trip.
+Aim for a pack weight of around 20-35 lbs for a 3 Day /2 Night trip – or less!

 For your first trip, stick to the following essentials.
 Once you have some experience under your belt, you’ll be able to gauge how much, or how little, you feel comfortable carrying.